 While the Indian government offers skills training, it focuses on older women.
 Our mission, on the other hand, is to ensure that teenagers have the skills to work part-time, so that they can support their education and their families without dropping out of school.

-At Mumbai Marathon, Salaam Bombay Foundation children dress up to represent its unique programmes
+At Mumbai Marathon, Salaam Bombay Foundation adolescents dress up to represent its unique programmes

-This year, the concert was even grander than before with a higher influx of talent as students from prestigious city schools like Bombay International School, Cathedral & John Connon School, Aditya Birla World Academy, Jamnabai Narsee School, Navy Children School, Dhirubhai Ambani International School, B.D.
+This year, the concert was even grander than before with a higher influx of talent as students from prestigious city secondary schools like Bombay International School, Cathedral & John Connon School, Aditya Birla World Academy, Jamnabai Narsee School, Navy adolescents School, Dhirubhai Ambani International School, B.D.
 Somani International School and DSB International School took part.
-Performing alongside were the children from Salaam Bombay Foundation.
-From rock to pop to jazz western pieces and the very popular Bollywood section, WE spread magic as children from two very different worlds came together on a common stage for a common cause.
+Performing alongside were the adolescents from Salaam Bombay Foundation.
+From rock to pop to jazz western pieces and the very popular Bollywood section, WE spread magic as adolescents from two very different worlds came together on a common stage for a common cause.

 Social Media Support